Hindrances to Prayer

+- Not keeping your marriage strong (1 Peter 3:1-7).
 In addressing the relationship between a husband and wife, Peter ends by saying, “That your prayers will not be hindered” (1 Peter 3:7).
 The relationship of a married couple can be very powerful in the spiritual realm.
 It can also be a great hindrance if the relationship is not right.
 This is why the devil does all he can to come between a couple and make them at odds with one another.
 This is also why it is imperative we do all we can to deepen our relationship with each other, fight for one another and quickly reconcile when ever there is strife or disagreement.
 This is true physically, emotionally, spiritually and even sexually (1 Corinthians 7:1-5).
-Let’s fight for our marriage relationships “That your prayers will not be hindered” (1 Peter 3:7) but flourish.
+Let’s fight for our marriage so our “prayers will not be hindered” (1 Peter 3:7).

 This is why we must engage in spiritual warfare.
 Prayer is more than just asking and receiving, it is a spiritual battle.
 We must bind the strong man and all that stands against us (Mark 3:27, Matthew 16:19, 18:18-20); join in agreement with other believers (Matthew 18:18-20, Acts 4:23-24, 12:5; 12:12); pray in the spirit (1 Corinthians 14:2); persist in prayer (Genesis 32; Luke 18:1-8; Daniel 10:12-13); and yes, even fast as Daniel did if we are to gain ground in prayer.
-Let’s not sit back casually letting the devil attack us but aggressively fight in prayer until we have been triumphant over every foe.
+Don’t let the devil attack you, but aggressively fight in prayer until you are triumphant over every foe.
 “From the days of John the Baptist until now the kingdom of heaven suffers violence, and violent men take it by force (Matthew 11:12).

 Prayer: Lord Jesus, we humbly come before You asking You to remove all hindrances to us having a productive prayer life.
 Please forgive us for the hindrances we have allowed to come into our life.
 We commit to prayer afresh and anew.
 Increase our faith so we can once again believe You for great things.
 In Jesus name we pray, Amen!